Bodicote: Methodist

 Bodicote Methodist church was built in 1845.

 Amenities

-Bodicote has a Church of England primary school.
+Bodicote has a Church of England primary school, Bishop Loveday School.

 The village has two pubs: the Horse and Jockey and the Plough.
 It has also the Spice Room Indian restaurant, which used to be the Baker's Arms pub.
 It was built in 1702 and latterly was controlled by Mitchells & Butlers brewery.

-There is a SPAR store and sub-Post Office in Molyneux Drive.
-Bodicote has also a hairdressing salon.
+Bodicote has a convenience store, a Londis with sub-Post Office, in Molyneux Drive.
+There is a garden centre, Cotefield Nursery, with a café.
+There is also a hairdressing salon on the High Street.
+Playing fields and a cricket pavilion are located on White Post Road.
 Bodicote Cricket Club plays in the South Northants Cricket League.

-Every year since 2000 a group of local volunteers has organised the Bodfest village festival on King's Field.
-The festival typically takes place in late July and early August and includes live bands, a pig roast and a barn dance.
+The Bodfest Village Festival has been held by a group of volunteers annually since the year 2000, originally held on King's Field.
+The festival typically takes place in late July/early August and includes live bands, a pig roast and a barn dance.
 A plastic duck race and raffle are held each spring on the Sor Brook to raise funds for the festival.

+A large firework display on King's Field is held annually on the fifth of November, to mark Guy Fawkes Night.

 Expansion

 In the early 2000s the District Council's planning department put forward in its Local Plan plans to build the new Longford Park housing estate, east of Bodicote village and south of the Cherwell Heights housing estate of Banbury.
 In February 2006 Cherwell District Council approved the plans to meet a housing target despite a 20,000 signature petition against it.
 About 1,070 houses are being built along with local shops, a public house, church, restaurant, primary school and other local services.
 Currently in November 2022 there is only a Primary School and a Community Centre in the building originally earmarked for a doctors’ surgery.